Forza Horizon 3: Downloadable content

 Several downloadable content (DLC) car packs were released periodically.
 While most packs featured a small collection of cars, some packs had themes, such as being type specific or manufacturer specific.
 Examples include the "Motorsport All-Stars Pack", which includes several racing cars, and the "Porsche Car Pack", consisting of cars made by vehicle manufacturer Porsche.
 In addition, the "Hoonigan Car Pack" includes in-game versions of cars that were used by the Hoonigan Racing Division.

 On 13 December 2016, the expansion pack Blizzard Mountain was released.
 The pack added a new location to the game, characterised by a mountainous landscape and having harsh, snowy weather conditions.
 The severe weather conditions added a challenging feature to driving, as aspects like icy roads and whiteout affected the ability of the player to control the vehicle.
 Instead of accumulating fans, as is synonymous in the Australian location, players had the goal of collecting stars instead.
 Similar to earning fans, acquiring certain amounts of stars unlocks more events around the region.
 Additionally, three racing game modes were added to the DLC, and players received a rally/off-road car pack that is able to be customisable with snow tires with the purchase of Blizzard Mountain.

 On 9 May 2017, in collaboration with Mattel's Hot Wheels, Playground Games released a second expansion pack titled Forza Horizon 3: Hot Wheels.
 Like Blizzard Mountain, the pack added a new area to the game, portrayed as an archipelago connected by real-world scale Hot Wheels stunt track pieces instead of regular roads.
 The game's track acts similarly to an actual Hot Wheels course, illustrated by different kinds of stunt sections, such as vertical loops and half-pipes.
 Races can be customised with the Horizon Blueprint feature, where individual pieces of track are able to be swapped with other pieces.
 Continuing from Blizzard Mountain, stars have to be earned in races to unlock more events, and players were given a car pack with the purchase of the expansion, of which some of the vehicles are life-scale Hot Wheels cars.

 There have been two crossovers between Forza Horizon 3 and other video game franchises.
 During the game's release, players were able to obtain Halos fictitious Warthog if they played either Halo 5 or The Master Chief Collection on the Xbox One.
 Players may also win the car by completing challenges in the game.
 On 1 August 2017, Forza Horizon 3 players received the Quartz Regalia from Final Fantasy XV through the in-game message system, while Final Fantasy XV players received an Xbox Live message with a code to redeem the car.
-The DLC was free for those who've played Forza Horizon 3 on Windows or either game on Xbox prior to that date.
+The DLC was free for those who have played Forza Horizon 3 on Windows or either game on Xbox prior to that date.
 It took about 1,500 hours to program the Regalia into the game, since there was no real-world data that the game designers could take reference from.